0xPARC/0xparc-intro-book/easy/src/mpc.typ

 if you give it the password $P_(x, y)$.

 Here is a natural approach to make a garbled gate.
-Choose a _symmetric-key_
-[#footnote("Symmetric-key encryption is probably " +
-"what you think of " +
-"when you think of plain-vanilla encryption: " +
+Choose a _symmetric-key_#footnote[Symmetric-key encryption is probably what you think of when you think of plain-vanilla encryption:
-"You use a secret key $K$ to encrypt a message $m$, " + "and then you use the same secret key $K$ to decrypt it.")
+You use a secret key $K$ to encrypt a message $m$, and then you use the same secret key $K$ to decrypt it.] encryption scheme#footnote[We'll talk later about what sort of encryption scheme is suitable for this...]
-]
-encryption scheme $Enc$
-[#footnote("We'll talk later about what sort of " +
-"encryption scheme is suitable for this...")] and publish the following table:
+$Enc$ and publish the following table:

 #table(
   columns: 2,
   [$(0, 0)$], [$Enc_(P_(0, 0))(G(0, 0))$],